JoshuaVandaele/WimPatcher/README.md

 - [x] Create a layout for the configuration file
 - [x] Use said configuration file
 - [ ] More descriptive errors
+  - [ ] Error on match in subprocess stdout
 - [x] Unmount/Mount
   - [x] ISO files
   - [x] WIM files